gugeldot/dotfiles/.config/i3blocks/README.md

 # **bright.sh**
 Dependencies: [blighty](https://github.com/nickclyde/rofi-bluetooth)

-Purpose: Information of brightness by blighty & controlled by i3/config with fn keys
+Purpose: Information of brightness by blighty

 # **cheatsheet-i3**
 Purpose: Takes all lines with #~ previously selected from the i3/config as a cheatsheet